Facebook Skip to main content

 Q: How do I register for courses?

-A: Prior to your arrival, you will receive an email from the Foster Inbound Exchange Manager linking to the course preference survey and other course registration information.
-You will be asked to provide a list of 6-8 courses that most interest you.
-Foster Academic Advisers will attempt to enroll you for the courses at the top of your list.
+A: Prior to your arrival, you will receive an email from the Foster Inbound Exchange Manager linking to the business course preference survey and other course registration information.
+You will be asked to provide a list of 6-8 business courses that most interest you.
+Foster Academic Advisers will attempt to enroll you for the business courses at the top of your list.
 Please keep in mind that courses are limited by class size and several courses are required for Foster School students which means there may not be spots in the class for Inbound Exchange students.
-Please note that you will not be allowed to register for classes until you submit the registration requirements listed above.
+If you want to take non-business courses, you will register yourself at the start of Registration Period II.

 Q: Can I change my schedule once I arrive to campus?